AdobeDocs/ffs-lightroom-API/src/pages/guides/get-status/index.md

 ---
 # Get task status and results

+Get the status and results of a Lightroom API job.

 Use the Job ID with the `href` link that's returned in the response to poll for the status of a Lightroom API job.
 When a successful job completes, the output file is available at the `href` link in the response.

 If the job fails due to an error, the `errorDetails` field in the response will contain the details of the failure.